gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-04-12-adding-the-move-to-trash-function-to-system-7.md

     - Inside the panel choose File > New Macro
     - Give the macro a name: "Move to Trash"
     - Give the macro a hotkey: Cmd+Backspace/Delete
-    - Enter the macro script: `File move selected to trash enforce`
+    - Enter the macro script: `File move selected to trash enforce` by pasting, typing, or using the gui
     - Click OK
 1. Select some files and press Cmd+Backspace/Delete to move them to the trash!